 How Did We Get Here?

-The logic of how technology stole government, from the lessons stretching back to the Atari Dems to today leads this “we the people series” to the root of the problem of being good people to the third in this series.
-I will end it there and come back to it in a couple years.
-You can read under this title Truth in a Hurricane.
+The logic of how technology stole government, from the lessons stretching back to the Atari Dems to today, leads this “we the people series” to the root of being good people to the third in this series.
+If you subscribe a return to it in a couple of years will occur.
+Got now, please read Truth in a Hurricane.